-Employees will be subject to immediate corrective action for pattern unscheduled absences and no call/no show.
-An employee should receive written notice of a pattern unscheduled absence including a description of the pattern from the employee's supervisor or the Human Resource Partner for the department.
+Supervisors should be observant and identify pattern absences.
+Employees will be subject to immediate corrective action for pattern unscheduled absences.
+An employee should receive written notice of a pattern unscheduled absence including a description of the pattern from the employee's supervisor or the Human Resource Administrator for the department.